Phala-Network/phala-wiki-next/content/en-us/general/applications/03-stake-pha.md

     parent: "applications"
 ---

+## Why Staking?

+Phala allows any people who possess a hardware with Secure Enclave to join the network as workers and share their computing power.
+To ensure the stable service from workers, they are required to stake a security deposit of PHA based on their computing power in case of denial-of-service attacks.

+By delegating your PHA to the workers and staking for them, it saves the fundraising time for workers to get their workers running.
+This also enable you to share the profits from their mining process.

 ## Get your Phala Tokens (PHA)

 If you do not hold any PHA yet, you can purchase PHA from any of the following exchanges: